abtrindade/abtrindade/README.md

 ## Recent Teaching :man_teacher:
 (Department of Electricity from Federal University of Amazonas/UFAM, Manaus, Amazonas, Brazil)
+- :new: 2024/2 classes of Electrical Safety Engineering (FTE065) for undergraduate course in Electrical Engineering (status: started in August of 2024)
+- :new: 2024/2 classes of Electrical Installations (FTE042 and FTE086) for undergraduate course in Building Engineering (status: started in August of 2024)
-- :new: 2024/1 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: started in April of 2024)
+- 2024/1 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: finished in August of 2024)
-- :new: 2024/1 classes of Electromechanical Energy Conversion (FTE064) for undergraduate course in Electrical Engineering (status: started in April of 2024)
+- 2024/1 classes of Electromechanical Energy Conversion (FTE064) for undergraduate course in Electrical Engineering (status: finished in August of 2024)
-- :new: 2024/1 Laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering (status: started in April of 2024)
+- 2024/1 Laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering (status: finished in August of 2024)
 - 2023/02 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering (status: finished in April 2024)
 - 2023/02 classes of Electrical Installations (FTE042 and FTE086) for undergraduate course in Building Engineering (status: finished in April 2024)
 - 2023/01 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: ended in November 2023)